LLNL/mttime/README.md

 tdmtpy is a software tool developed for time domain inversion of complete seismic waveform data to obtain the seismic moment tensor.
 It supports both deviatoric and full moment tensor inversions as well as 1-D and 3-D basis Green's functions.

 ### Usage
 1. Run the following script in command line.
-If no input file is specified code will look for default input file **./mtinv.in**, or you can specify an input file
+If no input file is specified code will look for default input file **./mtinv.in**
 ```
 tdmt
 tdmt my_input_file.in